Brain Injuries Attorney in Philadelphia, Pennsylvania

 category of non-economic damages

-Philiadelphia, PA personal injury attorney Leon Aussprung M.D., ESQ. talks about the kind of damages might that be awarded in a brain or spinal cord injury case.
-In cases involving damages, awards generally fall into two categories: economic and non-economic.
-Economic damages include compensation for lost wages, covering both past income and future earnings individuals are unable to obtain due to injury.
-Medical expenses, both past and future, are also a major component of economic damages.
-Experts in rehabilitation, life care planning, and economics are often essential to accurately calculate the lifetime cost of necessary medical care.
+Philadelphia, PA personal injury attorney Leon Aussprung M.D., ESQ. talks about the kind of damages might that be awarded in a brain or spinal cord injury case.
+He notes that damages in these cases generally fall into two categories: economic and non-economic.
+Economic damages typically include lost wages—both past and future—when an individual is no longer able to work.
+They also cover medical care, including past expenses (sometimes subject to liens) and anticipated future care.
+For this reason, bringing in experts in rehabilitation, life-care planning, and economics is essential to properly evaluate the cost of long-term medical needs.

 More Videos From This Lawyer